jayaramcrazy/GitToJenkin/README.md

 # GitToJenkin
-The link between GitHub and Jenkins
+The link between GitHub and Jenkins \n
 The latestest was the updation of the file Gitpipline code